-Often there is a long period of time before the beginning of the first shooting day, weeks or months may pass until key processes are organized and planned.
+Often there is a long period of time before the beginning of the first shooting day.
+Weeks or months may pass until key processes are organized and planned.
 It's actually amazing how much time and people it takes to complete the first stage in the production process, but it's really worth it.
-Anyone with experience in media production can confirm that this is a fundamental stage on the way to obtaining a high-quality result.
+Anyone with experience in media production can confirm that this is the fundamental stage on the way to obtaining a high-quality result.

 Pre-production - preparation of everything used for the shooting process, which consists of budget formation, location scouting, creation of storyboard, casting, document signing, etc.